 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-For Sanikiluaq's particular renovations or any. the one the information that I've got right now is that there was a ramp that was installed in 2020.
-I don't know if there is any other work that that being done at the moment.

-There are a lot of these projects are gone through either through the small capital or direct.
-And at this point I don't have the details in terms of what's being worked on for the renovations side for our airport terminal.
+For Sanikiluaq's particular renovations or any, the one, the information that I've got right now is that there was a ramp that was installed in 2020.
+I don't know if there is any other work that is being done at the moment.
+There are a lot of these projects are going either through the small capital or direct, and at this point I don't have the details in terms of what's being worked on for the renovation side for our airport terminal.

-And, I also want to clarify for the second question.
-And I'm finding it in the information.
-There is no study in terms for the airstrip relocation at the moment.
-But, I will be very happy to look at the integrated sustainable plans and work with my colleague in terms how to what the next processes we can take.
+I also want to clarify for the second question and I'm finding it in the information.
+There is no study for the airstrip relocation at the moment, but I will be very happy to look at the integrated sustainability plans and work with my colleague in terms of what the next processes we can take.
 Thank you, Mr. Speaker.